eProsima/Integration-Service-docs/docs/dynamicdata.rst

 Dynamic Types example
 ---------------------

-There is an example implemented in
+There is an example implemented in the
 `dynamic_types example  <https://github.com/eProsima/Integration-Service/tree/feature/TCP_DynTypes/examples/dynamic_types>`_
 where you can see the use of dynamic types.